Documents Needed to Apply for Italian Dual Citizenship

 1. Birth Certificates from the “Commune’ in Italy

-You will need the birth certificate for both your mother and father from the Italian commune in which they were born.
-In the event that you are claiming Italian heritage based on a paternal grandparent, you will need a certificate for both grandparents from their respective communes.
+You will need the birth certificate for your Italian born ancestors in the Italian commune in which they were born.
+In the event that you are claiming Italian heritage based on a paternal grandparent, you will need a certificate for both grandparents from their respective communes and for your parents.
+In short, you will need birth certificates for each generation in direct lineage to you.

 2. Death Certificates

-If your parent/s or grandparent/s are deceased, you will need a certified copy of the appropriate death certificate.
+If your Italian ancestors are deceased, you will need a certified copy of the appropriate death certificate.
 Also, this document must be supported by an apostille and translated into Italian.
+In certain cases death records may be required.

 3. Marriage Certificates from Italy

-As with the birth certificates, you must obtain a marriage cert which outlines that either your parents or grandparents were married in Italy.
-If this marriage took place in the United States, you will need a certified copy of the marriage cert along with an apostle from the relevant Secretary of State.
+As with the birth certificates, you must obtain a marriage certificate which outlines that either your parents, grandparents, great grandparents, or great great grandparents were married in Italy.
+If this marriage took place in the United States, you will need a certified copy of the marriage certificate along with an apostille from the relevant Secretary of State.

 4. Naturalization Certificates

-If you do not have an Italian passport and official resident card for your parents or paternal grandparents, you will need a copy of the naturalization record for your mother, father, grandmother or grandfather.
+If you do not have an Italian passport and official resident card for your parents or paternal grandparents, you will need a copy of the naturalization record for your mother, father, grandmother or grandfather if you are applying through them.

 5. Your Personal Civil Records